-- The PBGC does not guarantee benefits for which you do not have a vested right, usually because you have not worked enough years for the company. - The PBGC does not guarantee benefits for which you have not met all age, service, or other requirements. - Benefit increases and new benefits that have been in place for less than one year are not guaranteed.
+- The PBGC does not guarantee benefits for which you do not have a vested right, usually because you have not worked enough years for the company. - The PBGC does not guarantee benefits for which you have not met all age, service, or other requirements.

+- Benefit increases and new benefits that have been in place for less than one year are not guaranteed.
 Those that have been in place for less than five years are only partly guaranteed. - Early retirement payments that are greater than payments at normal retirement age may not be guaranteed.
-For example, a supplemental benefit that stops when you become eligible for Social Security may not be guaranteed. - Benefits other than pension benefits, such as health insurance, life insurance, death benefits, vacation pay, or severance pay, are not guaranteed. - The PBGC generally does not pay lump sums exceeding \$5,000.
+For example, a supplemental benefit that stops when you become eligible for Social Security may not be guaranteed. - Benefits other than pension benefits, such as health insurance, life insurance, death benefits, vacation pay, or severance pay, are not guaranteed.
+Also, pension benefits that are provided under a plan that is not subject to Title IV of ERISA (such as under a nonqualified pension plan) are not guaranteed by the PBGC. - The PBGC generally does not pay lump sums exceeding \$7,000.

 In some circumstances, participants and beneficiaries still may receive some benefits that are not guaranteed.
 This depends on how much money the terminated plan has and how much the PBGC recovers from employers for plan underfunding.
+If plan assets are determined to be sufficient to pay vested benefits that are not guaranteed by the PBGC, participants and beneficiaries may receive benefits in excess of the PBGC guaranteed amount.
+Such a determination generally uses assumptions that result in a plan having a lower funded status as compared to the plan's funded status disclosed in the "How Well Funded Is Your Plan" section of this notice.